 Now that you have your infused coconut oil it’s time to turn it into your cannabis infused gummy bears, and for that we have a couple of different recipes.
 Let’s take one last detour first, though, and talk about our emulsification agent, what it is, and a bit more on why it’s so important.

-Do I Need to Add Lecithin to My Weed Gummies?
+Do You Need to Add Lecithin to Your Gummies?

 In short, yes.
 Lecithin (an extract product itself, made from oils and other fatty substances) is what helps bind your cannabis infused coconut oil and gelatin mixture together when making gummies, and is the most integral part in making sure your gummies won’t weep out any THC concentrate.